dhrruvtokas/cryptorepo/README.md

 # Technologies

-1. Visual Studio: Visual Studio can be installed and used to maked any changes to the Blaze by using the project file.
+1. Visual Studio: Visual Studio can be installed and used to make any changes to the Crypto by using the project file.
 2. .NET: This software was created using .NET Framework.

 # Contributors